tanmayb123/Tic-Tac-Toe-with-undefeatable-AI/readme.md

 Please mail me at: tajymany@gmail.com if you are able to find any glitches/bugs/ways to defeat the AI.

+NOTE: This version is different than the version in the video (I found a glitch, I fixed it).

 Hope you enjoy!
 - Tanmay Bakshi